donkirkby/donimoes/docs/new_rules.md

     1 5 1 5 5 4

 # Solutions
+## Partner Donimoes Solutions
+Here are the solutions to the Partner Donimoes problems.

+1. BDR, NDR, PDU, PR, PR, NR, RU, BL

 ## Adding Donimoes Solutions
 Here are the solutions to the Adding Donimoes problems.
 For each step, move the listed domino left, right, up, or down.
 Adding moves contain the domino